anyForecast/anyforecast/compose/README.md

 > [!NOTE]
-> Port values correspond to the ones published to the **host** and can be customized through the *.compose.env* file.
+> Port values correspond to the ones published to the **host** and can be customized through the `.env` file.

 ## Getting started